Arriving in the UK

 Renting accommodation

 Acceptable evidence of entry to the UK may include a boarding card, ticket or booking confirmation for travel to the UK within the last six months.
-Any other documentary evidence that establishes their date of arrival is also acceptable.
-A photocopy, photograph, screenshot or scanned copy of the evidence that includes the traveller’s name and/or passport number is also acceptable.
+Any other documentary evidence which establishes your date of arrival is also acceptable.
+A photocopy, photograph, screenshot or scanned copy of the evidence that includes the traveller’s name and/or passport number can be used.